 Accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Building and supporting WordPress and Drupal sites using our documented, component-based approach.
+Building and supporting WordPress and/or Drupal websites using our documented, component-based approach.

 Custom front end and theme layer development.